av1155/scripts/scripts/JavaProjectManager/README.md

 ## Features

 -   **Interactive Menu**: Easily select the project structure or specific actions to perform, enhancing user interaction.
--   **Multiple Project Support**: Works with different Java project structures, particularly focusing on IntelliJ IDEA and generic Java projects.
+-   **Multiple Project Support**: Supports IntelliJ IDEA, Maven, and generic Java projects.
 -   **Argument Handling**: Facilitates passing arguments to the Java program being executed, directly from the command line.
 -   **Clean Environment**: Manages and cleans up temporary `.class` files to maintain a clutter-free workspace.
 -   **Error Handling**: Robust error handling mechanisms are in place, providing clear and understandable compilation and execution error messages.
+-   **Maven Integration**: Allows for the execution of Maven commands, including `mvn test`, directly within the script.

 ## Dependencies